jjenzz/next-client-attr-webpack-plugin/README.md

 }
 ```

-Use the `use: 'client'` attribute to establish a client/server boundary when importing the component in an RSC (usually your routes):
+Use the `use: 'client'` attribute to establish a client/server boundary when importing the component in an RSC:

 ```tsx
 // src/app/page.tsx